numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/reduce.md

 We also support `emptyDir` for quick experimentation.
 We do not recommend this in production setup.
-If we use `emptyDir`, we will end up in data loss if there are pod migrations. `emptyDir` also takes an optional `sizeLimit`.
+If we use `emptyDir`, we will end up in data loss if there are pod migrations. `emptyDir` also takes an optional `sizeLimit`. `medium` field controls where emptyDir volumes are stored.
+By default emptyDir volumes are stored on whatever medium that backs the node such as disk, SSD, or network storage, depending on your environment.
+If you set the `medium` field to `"Memory"`, Kubernetes mounts a tmpfs (RAM-backed filesystem) for you instead.

 #### Example